 Law and Ethics for Multimedia Journalism

 This unit involves the design, research and creation of a long-form piece of original journalism within the scope of the multimedia journalism undergraduate programme area.
-This may be related to the subject matter from previously studied units or a new topic of the student's choosing.
-Students will select an overarching topic of social significance and produce four feature length articles as part of a portfolio of journalism all related to that central theme.
-They will produce a proposal for their portfolio early in the process which will identify a target audience/publication for their piece of journalism and outlining their research.
-The unit will use a blended learning approach, with some taught and/or online learning supported sessions to support the development of appropriate practical, professional and where necessary technical skills.
+This may be related to the subject matter from previously-studied units or a new topic of the your choosing.
+You will select an overarching topic of social significance and produce four feature length articles as part of a portfolio of journalism, all related to that central theme.
+You will produce a proposal for your portfolio early in the process which will identify a target audience/publication for your piece of journalism and outline your research.
+The unit will use a blended learning approach, with some taught and/or online learning supported sessions to support the development of appropriate practical, professional and, where necessary, technical skills.
 The independent work will be supported by a supervisor.

 This unit further embeds the key concepts of Journalism to expert level, with a focus on advanced skills.
 It looks at the role of journalists within the current media landscape and how they contribute to it effectively, both as an individual and as part of a growing commercial venture.
 This unit involves the identification of an issue worthy of a single campaign or investigative-style piece of journalism and students will have the opportunity to work on real time live news events, operating in a newsroom environment and producing content to deadline.
 Advanced Journalism techniques will reflect current professional practice and equip students with the key skills, knowledge and insight to operate both collaboratively and independently.
 Understanding the role of newspapers and news websites in investigating and campaigning on behalf of audiences and the ability to undertake more advanced Journalism projects will further enhance employability.

-Content will provide students with a basic understanding of the world of sports journalism; insight into the often complex relationship between sports organisations/clubs and the media; an understanding of how sports news can also cross into the wider news agenda.
-Students will write match reports, news and feature items for various outlets, and appraise and analyse the differences in reporting of local, national and global events.
+This unit will provide you with a basic understanding of the world of sports journalism; insight into the often complex relationship between sports organisations/clubs and the media; and an understanding of how sports news can also cross into the wider news agenda.
+You will write match reports, news and feature items for various outlets, and appraise and analyse the differences in reporting of local, national and global events.

 Language, Image, Media